leomet07/calculator/README.md

 # calculator
 A js calculator
-Supports multiple numbers but without pemdas
+Supports multiple numbers but with pemdas :)